 Sunday doesn't just "happen."
 The organist and choir practice, the clergy read and practice and write, and the church has to be set up.
 Setting up is the job of the Chancel, a group as ancient as Christianity.
 Caring for our fabrics and silver and setting up for worship and of course changing the church around to mark the seasons, weddings, baptisms and funerals.
 Lastly, we pull out all the stops for Easter, Christmas and Thanksgiving.

 What is a church without a choir?
 It's still a church, and we have a choir.
-Under the direction of John Tofflemire, we sing of God's Grace, Jesus' Love and the power of the Holy Spirit.
+Under the direction of our Organist, we sing of God's Grace, Jesus' Love and the power of the Holy Spirit.
 There is always room for more, no experience necessary.
 You will grow and learn and praise.
 Hymns old and new for young and less young.

 The ACW has been known by numerous names over the years.
 It meets the first Monday to laugh, pray, minister to each other and plan ministry.
 Famous for pies, the women also host birthday parties at rest homes, take meals for meals-on-wheels and seek new ways to be the hands and feet of Christ in the world.

-For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.
+COMMUNITY MEAL For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.
 (Matthew 25:35-36).
 We do that, not because we are righteous but because Jesus the face of Christ can be found in the faces of everyone.
-Every Wednesday from 4 to 5:30 we offer a meal to those who are hungry.
-You will find family and friends, and our pastors Deacon Deborah and Father Andrew checking in with you and enjoying the dinner.
+Every Wednesday from 4 to 5:00 we offer a meal to those who are hungry.
+You will find family and friends, and our ministers checking in with you and enjoying the dinner.
 Our clothing cupboard is open at that time, clothes are donated to us and are given free of charge.
 Nothing goes to waste.

 Ever wanted to learn an instrument?
 All ages.
-A beginners course in Ukulele on a Monday night starting the 10th. of September from 6:45-7 p.m.
+A beginners course in Ukulele on a Thursday afternoons at 1 pm.
 Ukulele’s provided.
 This will be for people interested in playing and the cost will be $5 a session.

 All funds will be donated.

-Both AA and NA meet at St john the Evangelist.
+AA meets at St John the Evangelist Monday and Tuesday evenings.
 What is A.A.?

 Alcoholics Anonymous is a voluntary, worldwide fellowship of men and women from all walks of life who meet together to attain and maintain sobriety.
 The only requirement for membership is a desire to stop drinking.
 There are no dues or fees for an A.A. membership.

-To be Anglican is to be open to possibilities, to travel the middle way, to celebrate with tradition and explore novel ways to bring Christ into our midst. our Diocesan Bishop is the Right Reverend Linda Nicholls. you can begin exploring our history and ethos through our Diocese's Website and the Anglican Church of Canada..
+To be Anglican is to be open to possibilities, to travel the middle way, to celebrate with tradition and explore novel ways to bring Christ into our midst. our Diocesan Bishop is the Right Reverend Todd Townshend.
+You can begin exploring our history and ethos through our Diocese's Website and the Anglican Church of Canada..